FamilySearch/gedcomx/specifications/standard-header-set-specification.md

 ## Summary

 The GEDCOM X Standard Header Set spec specifies the set of metadata terms that are recognized for genealogical resources and the mechanism for providing that metadata.
-It supports the [GEDCOM X file format spec](https://github.com/FamilySearch/gedcomx/blob/master/specifications/file-format-specification.md).
+It supports the [GEDCOM X File Format](https://github.com/FamilySearch/gedcomx/blob/master/specifications/file-format-specification.md).
 The spec includes notational conventions, providing headers, header values, and the standard header set.

 <a name="intro"/>